SantiagoWL117/Migration-Strategy/Course-Fix-Progress.md

 **Action Taken:** Skipped - all dishes already have course_id assigned.
 **ACTION REQUIRED:** Restaurant should be removed from `Restaurants-active.md` list or marked as inactive/no longer a client.
 Database status should be updated from `active` to `suspended`.

+#### Pizza Run (Restaurant ID: 650)
+**Status:** ⚠️ SKIPPED - Already assigned | ⚠️ NEEDS PROPER COURSE STRUCTURE
+**Date:** 2025-11-03
+**Address:** 19 Simcoe Street S, Oshawa ✅ (matches active list)

+**Details:**
+- Total dishes: 27 ⚠️ (Low count for a pizza restaurant - mostly deals)
+- Dishes with course_id: 27 (100%) ✅
+- Courses defined: 1 (Uncategorized)
+- All dishes assigned to "Uncategorized" course
+- Status: active ✅ (matches active list)

+**Menu Sample:**
+- Many deals marked HIDE (Pizza Deal No1-No12, many hidden)
+- Active deals (Deal For ONE/TWO/THREE with Wings/Salad, Double Double, Triple Triple, Wing Man Special)
+- Create Your Own Pizza
+- Wing sauce options (Medium, Hot, BBQ, Cheddar Chipotle, Honey Garlic, Sauce on the side)
+- No base pizza varieties or other menu items visible

+**⚠️ SUSPICIOUSLY LOW DISH COUNT:** Only 27 dishes and many are marked HIDE.
+Most items are deals rather than base menu items.
+This pattern suggests:
+- Incomplete menu migration, OR
+- Restaurant may have a very limited menu (unlikely for a pizza restaurant)

+**Action Taken:** Skipped - all dishes already have course_id assigned.
+**⚠️ REVIEW NEEDED:** Verify if restaurant is still active and has a full menu, or if this is a data migration issue.
+Restaurant needs proper course structure (currently all in "Uncategorized").

 #### Sushi Express Chambly (Line 231)
 **Status:** ❌ NOT FOUND IN DATABASE (or name changed) **Date:** 2025-11-03